 Please bring warm clothes, a waterproof jacket and sturdy shoes.
 Long pants are required – jeans or other heavy pants are a good choice for being in the saddle.
 Bring a headlamp/torch/flashlight.
 Take sunblock, sunglasses, and hat.
 Definitely bring your camera, but don’t promise to send photos.
 Most people have no fixed address, and even in those who do have an address don’t have a mailbox.

 The weather in Mongolia is dry, sunny and beautiful.
-June, July and August are about 7 C at night and 25 C during the day.
-It rains, but it usually does not rain for a long time.
+The warmest months are June, July and August.
+Before and after that, night can be fresh and days windy so bring warm clothes.
+It can rain, but it usually does not rain for a long time.
 The sun shines frequently in Mongolia – we average 260 sunny days per year.
 It will definitely be cooler and more windy up on the mountains.
-We use the Weather Underground web site for weather forecasts and you can check their site to see what the weather might be like when you are coming.

-Water is provided in two ways.
-At the ger camp, we have a natural underground well that provides fresh drinking water that we use to cook with and boil for tea and drinking.
-On horse treks, we provide bottled mineral water for you to drink.
+At Stepperiders’ ger camp, we have a well that provides fresh drinking water that we use to cook with and boil for tea and drinking.
+On horse treks, we provide either bottled mineral water or will use well water that we will boil.
+This depends on where you will be traveling as it will be difficult to carry a lot of bottled water on treks in autonomy.
 You can purchase more water if you require more than is provided.
-Other drinks such as beer and vodka can be purchased at the camp.
+Other drinks such as beer and vodka can be purchased at the camp or in small villages you will come across on treks.
 Hot showers can be had at the camp once a day, but hot water is limited.

-We serve fresh, homemade Mongolian food, prepared on site in our “kitchen ger.”
+We serve fresh, homemade Mongolian-style food, prepared on site by our amazing professional cook Tuvshuu.
 While the traditional Mongolian diet is largely meat and dairy, we serve plenty of vegetables, as well as rice and noodles.
-We are happy to cook for vegetarians with prior notice, but if you stay with a local family and eat their food, this is usually not possible as all family meals are one-pot meals.
-In the morning we serve a meal such as sweet rice pudding with bread and jam and hot tea.
-At lunchtime we serve a cold snack on the trail and at dinner we prepare a full hot meal.
-Meals include Mongolian specialities such as soups, dumplings, and fried meat pancakes.
-If we’re on the trail and ride through a village, we will stop at local shops so you can buy water, juice and snacks.
+We also cater for vegetarians at camp and on treks, just let us know.
+But if you stay with a local family and eat their food, this is usually not possible to eat vegetarian as all family meals are one-pot meals.

-We can accommodate 24 guests at our site.
-We have 8 traditional Mongolian gers and 6 of them are for guests with 4 single beds each.
+We can accommodate over 30 guests at our site.
+We have 6 traditional Mongolian gers with 4 single beds each and 6 wooden cabins with 3 beds each.
 A ger is a round tent covered in felt and canvas.
 Blankets and sleeping bags are provided.
 Each ger has a stove if it gets chilly at night.
-We have a well-built, clean outhouse with western-style toilet seats.
-In the evenings we use candles for lighting.
-At our home it’s simple but very comfortable and very peaceful.
+We have proper flush toilets that can be used until the water freezes, usually around end of September.
+In the evenings we have electricity in our big common ger, our big house and the cabins.
+In gers you will use candles for lighting.
+Our camp is simple but very comfortable and peaceful.
 On the trail, we provide tents, sleeping bags and sleeping pads.
-Note: there is no electricity and no running water at our camp.
-That means that your nights will be star-filled but don’t expect a hot bath in the morning.
-We can boil hot water for the occasional shower, but we try to conserve natural resources so we encourage you to go easy on the water usage when showering.
+Your nights will be star-filled but don’t expect a hot bath in the morning.
+We try to preserve natural resources so we encourage you to go easy on the water usage when showering.